vlad003/data-structures-and-algorithms/03-stack.md

 }
 ```

+It is important that one checks that the stack is empty before attempting to
+pop things off.
+A simple `if (S->size != 0)` before the operations is
+sufficient.

 If you were implementing a stack using a linked list, your `push` operation
 would be identical to the `prepend` operation mentioned in the linked-list
 article, and the `pop` operation would simply be accessing the first element of